ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

 - **-i, --instance** is the instance name or ID.
 If this is not set, the context instance specified by `dns instance-target INSTANCE` is used instead.
 - **--output** specifies output format.
 Currently, JSON is the only supported format.

-## Adding custom resolver forwarding rules using the API
+## Adding custom resolver forwarding rules with the API
 {: #api-add-fwd-rules}
 {: api}